tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The moment when the keys become invalid.
 Uses the same unit as not_before.

-host_pointer
-: A HostPointer structure containing address information for the hosts carrying the corresponding private ESNI key.

 extensions
 : A list of extensions that the client can take into consideration when generating a Client Hello message.
 The format is defined in
 {{RFC8446}}; Section 4.2.
-The purpose of the field is to provide room for additional features in the future; this document does not define any extension.
+The purpose of the field is to provide room for additional features in the future.
+An extension may be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
+A client which receives a mandatory extension they do not understand must reject the record.

 The semantics of this structure are simple: any of the listed keys may be used to encrypt the SNI for the associated domain name.
 The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.
+Clients MUST parse the extension list and check for unsupported mandatory extensions.
+If an unsupported mandatory extension is present, clients MUST reject the ESNIKeys record.

 This structure is placed in the RRData section of a TXT record as a base64-encoded string.
 If this encoding exceeds the 255 octet